secretstartups/handbook/support/workflows/troubleshoot_errors_while_making_purchases.html.md

 ### Overview

-This guide for troubleshooting for error on [customers portal](https://customers.gitlab.com/customers/sign_in).
+This guide for troubleshooting for error on [Subscriptions App](https://customers.gitlab.com/customers/sign_in).

 ### Getting error message from Sentry

 To find the error specifically related to a customer on sentry, try the following:

-1. Get customer ID from [customers portal](https://customers.gitlab.com/customers/sign_in):
+1. Get customer ID from [Subscriptions App](https://customers.gitlab.com/customers/sign_in):
    - Log into https://customers.gitlab.com/admin
    - Go to `Customers` search page by clicking on `Customers` on the left panel
    - Search for customer using one of the following: email, domain, or First/Last name (in case customer registered with a different email)